cdl-geneseo/geneseo-dictionary/S/Sus.md

 # Sus

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sus

 Created by  Unknown User (vs7), last modified by  Quentin Wall on Nov 29, 2020

 adj.
 Short for suspicious. used to describe a person or place that is odd or creates feelings of discomfort.There were only 5 people at that party and all of them asked me if I wanted to come into the bathroom with them.
 It was kinda sus.(Wall, Q-T, 2020)